BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Source-Standards.md

 ### 2.1.

 Commits should be done regularly through development.
 Commits should be done to enclose specific pieces of functionality or bug fixes.
 Ideally a single commit should only contain one new feature, or one new bug.
+Commits should not contain commented out code whatsoever!

 Commits should include as their message a link to the JIRA ticket it is resolving so that the link between JIRA tickets and BitBucket commits is established.